malberyz7/project/README.md

 # 🤖 AI Chatbot with RAG - Document Q&A System

-A powerful, **completely free** AI-powered chatbot that answers questions about your uploaded documents using Retrieval-Augmented Generation (RAG).
-Upload PDFs, ask questions, and get intelligent answers - all without any API costs!
+A powerful AI-powered chatbot that answers questions about your uploaded documents using Retrieval-Augmented Generation (RAG).
+Upload PDFs, ask questions, and get intelligent answers!

+**Includes both FREE and paid versions** - the free version uses local models with zero API costs, while the paid version uses OpenAI for premium quality.

 ---